True Legend: Production

 "The safety issue for that scene was the biggest challenge of the whole movie.
 The landscape looks magnificent but are very dangerous; there was no chance for us to make any mistakes.
 We meticulously planned out the whole choreography and tested and rehearsed it for many times before rolling the camera.
 We also double-wired our talent just to make sure they were completely safe.
 This fighting sequence took us 15 working days to complete."

-The films action choreography has been praised and ridiculed with some saying that the action choreography is unmemorable.
-Despite this Yuen has explained that he doesn't wish to create too fanciful action sequences and explains that "if it's too fanciful than the audience won't be able to see the moves all that clearly."
-Instead he wanted to create a mixture of traditional and modern form of martial arts thus the action scenes in which Beggar Su uses his Drunken Fist, he did a lot of modern break dancing.
+The film's action choreography received both praise and ridicule, with some saying that it was unmemorable.
+Despite this, Yuen explained that "if it's too fanciful, the audience won't be able to see all the moves clearly."
+Instead, he wanted to create a hybrid (traditional and modern) form of martial arts, thus Vincent Zhao incorporated breakdancing moves into drunken boxing in some of the fight scenes.

-When asked why the full movie isn't in 3D but around 20 minutes in 3D, Yuen explained that making a 3D film is very expensive and takes a lot of human resources.
-Yuen added that he hired up to one hundred digital artists in order to convert the two action scenes that he thought were the most important in the movie to be converted into 3D.
-It took up to six entire months just to convert these two fight scenes into 3D.
-Despite his efforts, a number of countries who bought the movies distribution rights didn't release the movie in 3D because workers in movie theaters would have to tell the audiences when they should put on their 3D glasses and take it off as there are scenes in between the 3D scenes that are in 2D.
+When asked why only 20 minutes of the film was in 3D, Yuen explained that making a full 3D film is very expensive and takes up a lot of human resources.
+He added that he hired up to 100 digital artists, who took about six months to convert the two most important action scenes into 3D.
+Despite his efforts, a number of countries which bought the distribution rights did not release the film in 3D as it was too troublesome for movie theatre staff to inform the audience when to put on and remove the 3D glasses.

-Jay Chou also helped with designing some of the actor's outfits as well.
+Jay Chou also helped with designing some of the outfits.